creikey/rpgpt/README.md

 To enable codegen error messages, change @echo off to @echo on in run_codegen.bat

+You must be on a little endian machine.

 # Debugging in the web
 To get this working, you're going to need to follow flooh's answer linked [here](https://groups.google.com/g/emscripten-discuss/c/DEmpyGoq6kE/m/Bx44ZmfmAAAJ), and copy pasted for redundancy here: